Skip to main content

 • Biogen Community Lab in Cambridge, MA: Sixth year students along along with the Middle School have an opportunity to spend the day engaging in a hands-on laboratory studying Sickle Cell Anemia.

-• Red Gate Farm in Ashfield, MA – Students spend several days on an educational farm caring for the land and gardens, tending to the barn animals, and discovering the wonders of nature in the forest.
+• Red Gate Farm in Ashfield, MA: Students spend five days on an educational farm caring for the land and gardens, tending to the barn animals, and discovering the wonders of nature in the forest.

 Standardized Testing

-The Educational Records Bureau (ERB) standardized test is administered to students in grades 4-6.
+The Educational Records Bureau (ERB) standardized test is administered to students in grades 4 through 8.
 The multiple choice exam measure a student’s development in areas such as reasoning, reading comprehension and mathematics.

 Ready to Learn More